This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Kaleb Wyse wearing a black shirt standing in front of a taupe background.

 Let’s be honest: banana bread is really just a way to use up overripe bananas.
-I assume that one time in history, someone was fed up with having their bananas go from green to brown so quickly and decided they were going to bake something.
+I assume that at some point in history, someone was fed up with their bananas turning from green to brown so quickly and decided to bake something.
 Boom!
 Banana bread.
+But we’re taking things up a notch by making a chocolate and tahini banana bread!

 Save this post!